From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 4. Runs Selenium UI tests headlessly on ubuntu-latest.

-I can view full history in the repository’s Actions tab.
+Full run history is available in the repository’s Actions tab.

 Jenkins vs GitHub Actions in This Project